kevinsupendi/intern-pendi/Documentation/quickstart.md

     You should see Port with value 80:30000ish

-5. Test the nginx service using cURL or web browser:
+5. Test the nginx service using cURL or web browser :

     ```
     curl http://${NODE_PUBLIC_IP}:${NODE_PORT}